Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

     - @c "centered"
     - @c "justified"
 - @c "footnotes": an array of footnote specifications, which each contain the following properties:
   - @c "value": the cell value to add a footnote number to.
+Can include ["constants"](#constants-properties).
   - @c "footnote": the footnote to add to the caption.
+Can include ["constants"](#constants-properties).

 # Base-level Properties